Odion100/TasksJS/README.md

 ## TasksJS

-*Note:* TasksJS and this readem file are currently undergoing renovations

-TasksJS is a framework for creating object-oriented web APIs.
-Instead of creating several endpoints for handling client-server communication, as you do with Express, with TasksJS you create objects on the server that can be loaded and used on the client.
-Simple as that!
+TasksJS is an end-to-end framework for developing microservices software systems in NodeJS.
+It's a wrapper on top of ExpressJS and Socket.io.
+Use TasksJS to create objects with methods on a server application, and to load and use those objects and methods in client applications.

-TasksJS comes with several abstractions for facilitating web app development:
+TasksJS comes with several objects that can be used to facilitating web application development:
 ```
 const {
     App,
+    HttpClient,
+    LoadBalancer,
     Client,
-    LoadBalancer,
-    ServerModule,
     Service,
+    ServerManager,
  } = require("TasksJS")();
 ```

 Notice that ` require("TasksJS") ` exports a factory function.
-You then call that function to return a ***TasksJS*** instance which consists of several objects and functions.
+Call that function and deconcatonate from the object it returns, the objects you need.
 The main  abstractions used for client-server communication are the following:

-- ***ServerModule*** - Used to create objects on the server that can be loaded and used on the client.
+- ***Service*** - Used to create objects with method on a server application that can be loaded and used on a client application.
-- ***Service*** - Used on the client to load a *Service* object from the server consisting of one or more *ServerModule*.
+- ***Cllient*** - Used on the client to load a *Service* object whice .
-- ***App*** - Provides a modular interface and lifecycle for loading *Services* asynchronously, app configurations and module/object initialization.
+- ***App*** - Provides a modular interface and lifecycle for creating and loading *Services* asynchronously, app configurations, and module/object initialization.

 ---